SirQuartz/terminal/doc/building.md

 ## Running & Debugging

-To debug the Windows Terminal in VS, right click on `CascadiaPackage` (in the Solution Explorer) and go to properties.
+To debug the Windows Terminal in VS, right-click on `CascadiaPackage` (in the Solution Explorer) and go to properties.
 In the Debug menu, change "Application process" and "Background task process" to "Native Only".

 You should then be able to build & debug the Terminal project by hitting <kbd>F5</kbd>.